Model quality in football: Quantifying the quality of an Expected Threat model: Simulations

-With the distribution of the model error known, a natural question is: what size of the model error is acceptable?
+With the distribution of the estimation error known, a natural question is: what estimation error is acceptable?
 A possible purpose of the Expected Threat model is to quantify the ability of a player to create threat within the setting of performance monitoring for a prospective transfer target.
-We used expert consultation together with simulations to determine when a model is of sufficient quality.
+We use expert consultation together with simulations to determine when a model is of sufficient quality.

-The values of xT created per player are dependent on the context, like playing position and the league.
-The xT values of a specific player should thus be interpreted relative to players in a similar situation.
+To study the ability of a player to create threat, we consider the values of xT created per 90 minutes player for each player.
+These performances of players are dependent on the context, like playing position and the league.
+The xT created by a specific player should thus be interpreted relative to players in a similar situation.
 Therefore, a natural way of quantifying the quality of players is to consider their quartile within a group of players playing at the same position and in the same league.

-In consultation with practitioners, it was established that a model error is acceptable if at most 10\% of the players are assigned an incorrect quartile by the estimated model.
-Additionally, the difference between the assigned quartiles of the estimated and the ground truth model can at most be one quartile.
+In consultation with practitioners, it is established that an estimation error is acceptable if at most 10\% of the players are assigned an incorrect quartile by the estimated model.
+Additionally, the quartile assigned by the estimated model may only differ from the ground truth by at most one quartile.
 To assure this is likely to hold, these situations should be satisfied with at least $0.90$ probability.
 In short, a model is of acceptable quality if, with probability of $0.90$, less than 10\% of the players are assigned the incorrect quartile with at most one quartile change.

-To find to which model error this corresponds, we performed simulations.
-Players playing as center forwards in the French Ligue 1 in the 2015/2016 season were considered.
+To find to which estimation error this corresponds, we perform simulations.
+Players playing as centre forwards in the French Ligue 1 in the 2015/2016 season are considered.
 As these players played in the same competition and position, they roughly faced the same opponents and their values can be compared.
-Players with less than 300 minutes as a center forward were filtered out to ensure reliable estimates.
-This resulted in a group of 47 players whose ratings could be compared.
+Players with less than 300 minutes as a centre forward are filtered out to ensure reliable estimates.
+This results in a group of 47 players whose ratings can be compared.